r3h6/TYPO3.EXT.mail_spool/README.rst

 Documentation
 =============

-This extension integrates swift's memory and file spool transport.
+This extension integrates the swiftmailer spool transport for TYPO3.

 :Memory:
     Messages get sent at the end of frontend generating if no error occured.